sonaliramji/Animation-of-Linear-Regression-Model-with-Tensorflow/README.md

 - Using *Mean Square Error* for loss measurement
 - using Gradient Descent Optimizer

-## Python Libraries and funcations used include:
+## Python Libraries and functions used include:
 - tensorflow, numpy, math, matplotlib.pyplot, matplotlib.animation, numpy.random, plt.plot, plt.xlabel, plt.ylabel, plt.show
 - [matplotlib.animation](https://matplotlib.org/api/animation_api.html) used for animation of the plot to watch fitting of the line IN ACTION!